NYCPlanning/labs-factfinder-api/README.md

   Note - these scripts appear to occasionally time out and fail "silently".
 If you get all `Done!` logs but are missing tables in your database, try re-running the script for the missing tables individually.

+  ### Connecting your local environment to the Development environment database.
+  > This option is only available to internal DCP developers, as it requires access to sensitive information.
+  * Log into our 1PW vault and look for a document called "Factfinder API Development Env"
+  * Download that file and replace the contents of your `.env` file with its contents.

-6. Once you're set up to connect to either the development environment or your own local database, start the server by running `yarn run dev`
+6. Once you're set up to connect to either your own local database or the development environment, start the api server by running `yarn run dev`

 ## Architecture